utku0dogan/eksi-sentiment-analysis-scrape/README.md

 Bu analiz iki farklı çıktı verecektir.
 Bunlardan biri “olumlu, olumsuz”, diğeri girdinin hangi duyguyu yansıttığı olacak biçimde “korku, mutluluk, kızgınlık, üzgünlük, tiksinti, sürpriz” seçenekleridir.
 Olumlu/ olumsuz analizi kısmında derin öğrenme, altı farklı duygu analizinde ise çeşitli makine öğrenme yöntemleri denenerek en iyi sonucu veren seçenek projede kullanılmıştır.

+## Aim of the project
+Eksisözlük, we can say that it is the oldest Forum site in Turkey.
+On this site, there are headings and comments called entries under that headings. basically, you can find out users’ general opinions and emotions about a heading without reading all entries by entering a heading link in the input text box.
+Also, you can see graphs about a heading.
+This app has two modules.
+One of these modules tries to predict whether the comment is positive or negative, and the other one tries to predict the emotion of the comment.
+Both are pre-trained using labeled datasets.

+For the positive, negative prediction module I used Long Short-Term Memory (LSTM) which is a type of Recurrent Neural Network (RNN) that is specifically designed to handle sequential data.
+For the emotion prediction module, I used various elementary machine learning algorithms and saved the most accurate algorithm.
+It was logistic regression.
+There are 6 labels (fear, happiness, surprise, anger, sadness, and disgust) in the dataset used for the train.
+For example, the module predicts fear, surprise and anger as the dominant emotion for the Istanbul earthquake heading.

 ## Kullanılan Teknolojiler
 * Python
 * Beautiful Soup